AL333Z/ReactiveApplication/scalareact/events.md

 The first type to take in consideration is the `Event` type.

-To simplify the event handling logic in an application, the framework provides a general and uniform event interface, with the type `EventSource`.
+To simplify the event handling logic in an application, the framework provides a general and uniform event interface, with `EventSource`.
 An `EventSource` is an entity that can *raise* or *emit* events at any time.
 For example:

 ```scala
 val es = new EventSource[Int]
 es raise 1
 es raise 2
 ```

-NB: the example provided here has been taken directly from the paper itself.

 To attach a side-effect in response to an event, an observer has to *observe* the event source, providing a closure.
 Continuing the with previous example, the following code prints all events from the event source to the console.